slevithan/regex-colorizer/README.md

 ## 🏷️ About

 Regex Colorizer was created by [Steven Levithan](https://github.com/slevithan).
 It started in 2007 as part of [RegexPal](https://stevenlevithan.com/regexpal/), the first web-based regex tester with regex syntax highlighting.
-It was first extracted into a standalone library in 2010.
+It was extracted into a standalone library in 2010.

 If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.